Andrew-NoTag/Web_Dev_SP25/Project Logs/Project Page/project_page.md

 I used [this tutorial](https://formcarry.com/blog/how-to-create-a-simple-html-contact-form/) as a reference to build the contact form.

 Try to send a test email, failed.
-The browser displays `405 Not Allowed`
+The browser displays `405 Not Allowed` Turns out that GitHub Pages do not support any server-side code, so I can't use PHP.
+Therefore, I am going to use Formcarry.